luismolinuevo/weather-and-todo/README.md

 # Weather and Todo App

 This app uses the open weather api to fetch the current weather and 5 day forecast for New York.
-I also allows users to create, delete, edit, and mark todos as completed
+I also allows users to create, delete, edit, and mark todos as completed.
 ## Tech Stack

 FrontEnd Tech Stack: React.js, TailwindCSS, React Icons Server Techstack: Node.js, Express.js, Sequelize ORM, Postgres, Cors, Morgan, Nodemon
+Deployment: Vercel, Railway(For database and api)

 ## Live Site